CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 #### **Treasure**

 Tharden wears a pair of boots of striding and springing.
-In his hurry to explore the rest of Wave Echo Cave, Nezznar missed them.
+In his hurry to explore the rest of Tide Echo Cavern, Nezznar missed them.

 ### **2. Mine Tunnels**

-This intricate network of passages constitutes an old section of the original Wave Echo Cave mine.
+This intricate network of passages constitutes an old section of the original Tide Echo Cavern mine.

 ```
 This area is characterized by multiple intersecting passageways with ceilings that are only six feet high, and some of these passages lead to partially excavated rock faces.